Japanese minister, MPs visit Yasukuni Shrine on eve of Obama visit

 Chinese officials have in the past compared Japanese politicians’ visits to the shrine to the idea of German politicians laying flowers on Hitler’s bunker.

-Obama brought Abe and South Korean President Park Geun-hye together in March for their first face-to-face talks to help the two major U.S. allies in Asia mend ties, and there had been tentative signs of a thaw.
+Obama in March brought together Abe and South Korean President Park Geun-hye for their first face-to-face talks to help the two major U.S. allies in Asia mend ties, and there had been tentative signs of a thaw.

 But a spokesman for South Korea’s Foreign Affairs Ministry told reporters on Tuesday that Japan was “romanticizing” its past military aggression.